Kright/ScalaGameMath/README.md

 In my case "~/.ivy2/local/scalagamemath/scalagamemath_3/0.7.0-SNAPSHOT" and "~/.m2/repository/scalagamemath/scalagamemath_3/0.7.0-SNAPSHOT"

-After that add local library to another project.
+After that, add the local library to another project.
 In my case, it was for sbt:

 ```scala
 libraryDependencies += "scalagamemath" %% "scalagamemath" % "0.7.1-SNAPSHOT"
 ```

-And for gradle:
+And for Gradle:

 ```groovy
 implementation "pga3d:pga3d_3:0.7.1-SNAPSHOT"